 The Campervan

 We arrived were directed into the Live-In Vehicles field.
-Hopping out, we took stock of what we were doing and figured our way through booking up the electricity and setting up our beds for the weekend.
+Hopping out, we took stock of what we were doing and figured our way through hooking up the electricity and setting up our beds for the weekend.
 The campervan was huge, able to sleep five, and so we had plenty of room to flap about and get changed.
 Yellow clothing acquired and Csnp Wildfire shirt on, it was time to dash.

 The only thing that we didn’t like about being in the Live-In pitch was the alcohol policy.
 We diligently made sure we only had our eight cans of cocktail each.
 As the field is outside of security, we were not allowed to bring any booze in with us on re-entry.
 I understand why, we could have had a vehicle absolutely stuffed with vodka…but we are are goody two shoes and brought nothing extra so it was annoying not to have our customary Patrol Game cocktail cans with us.